-"Frozen Assets," my feature about Alaska's universal basic income program, won a 2018 "Best in Business" Award from the Society for Advancing Business Editing and Writing and a 2019 Excellence in Journalism Award in longform storytelling from SPJ-NorCal.
+"Frozen Assets," my feature about Alaska's universal basic income program, won a "Best in Business" Award from the Society for Advancing Business Editing and Writing and an Excellence in Journalism Award in longform storytelling from SPJ-NorCal.
 I've also received support and honors for my work from the Society for Advancing Business Editing and Writing, the Economic Hardship Reporting Project, the Gumshoe Group, the Kaiser Global Health Reporting Fellowship, and the Stabile Center for Investigative Journalism at Columbia University.
 I'm a member of The Writers Grotto in San Francisco.

 I graduated from Columbia Journalism School with a focus on magazine writing and investigative reporting.
 I also have an M.S. in urbanization and development from the London School of Economics and a B.A. from Harvard.